janscience/MicroConfig/README.md

 The `[2]` in square brackets indicates the default input when you just hit enter.
 It is set to the menu entry that you entered previously.

-`q` brings you up one level, that is back to the main menu.
+`q` brings you up one level, here back to the main menu.
 There, enter `3` to enter the configuration menu:

 ```txt